jackdomleo7/Checka11y.css/README.md

 **A CSS stylesheet to quickly highlight a11y concerns.**

-An alternative testing method for accessibility.Designed to quickly highlight accessibility errors and warnings that be easily and quickly rectified.
+An alternative testing method for accessibility.

+Designed to quickly highlight some common accessibility errors and warnings that can be easily and quickly rectified.

 Recommended to use as a first line of defence in accessibility testing, before turning to automation tools and scanners such as Lighthouse on Chrome.

+Remember not to push this to production!

 A great tool for: